-St. Mary's students participate annually in the Archdiocesan Standardized Testing Program (Scantron) and the Archdiocesan Religious Education evaluation Faith Knowledge Assessment (FKA).
+St. Mary's students participate annually in the Archdiocesan Standardized Testing Program (NWEA MAP) and an Archdiocesan Religious Education Assessment.
 The Catholic Schools Office determines the grades to be tested and the semester in which these tests are to be administered.
 Test results are shared with the parents, evaluated by the faculty and used in planning instruction.
 Teacher initiated tests will be administered during the year at the teacher's discretion.